chrisryan91/PremierLeagueTable/README.md

 The fixtures worksheet contains rows for each game of the season.

-There are nine headers in the fixtures worksheet.
+There are nine headers in the fixtures worksheet:

 1. The match number
 2. The matchday number
 3. Home team